Guilherme-Vasconcelos/safenotes/docs/USAGE.md

 ### Creating or editing notes

-After you've been prompted for your password and "logged in", at the moment you are able to:
+After you've been prompted for your password and "logged in", you can:

 - Create new notes by selecting the "New note" button
 - Edit current notes by selecting the note